 C o a s t S a l i s h C u l t u r a l R e s o u r c e s

-The following acknowledgement is language shared at the Coast Salish Gatherings.
-The County's Environmental Resources Division ensures that the Coast Salish presence and treaty rights are acknowledged prior to all advisory and public meetings, and encourages others to do so also.
+Coast Salish Acknowledgement The following acknowledgement is language shared at the Coast Salish Gatherings.
+The County's Department of Environmental Stewardship ensures that the Coast Salish presence and treaty rights are acknowledged prior to all advisory and public meetings, and encourages others to do so also.

 Let us acknowledge we reside on the ancestral lands and waters of the Coast Salish people who have called this place home since time immemorial and let us honor inherent, aboriginal and treaty rights that have been passed down from generation to generation.